Financial Directive

 A written contract with the auditors is concluded and approved by the Board.
 The contract shall stipulate the areas of audit to be carried out separately, in addition to or alongside the regular audit, in connection with the use of the State subsidy.

-The auditors shall submit their audit report and opinion to the Foundation’s Governing Board at least two weeks before the regular meeting of the Governing Board, which shall take place by the end of March.
+The auditors shall submit their audit report and opinion to the Foundation’s Board at least one week before the regular meeting of the Board, which shall take place by the end of March.

 6 FUNDS

-The Foundation may have unrestricted funds or restricted funds, the creation or dissolution of which is decided by the Board of Directors.
+The Foundation may have unrestricted funds or restricted funds, the creation or dissolution of which is decided by the Board.

 The Governing Board shall lay down separate fund rules for each fund.